imdwit/thumbz/readme.md

 * improve mobile functionality
 * cross browser testing

-* doesn't want to work with more than 1 data attribute
+* doesn't want to work with more than 1 dataurl as a `data-thumbz-imgs` value;